poojanagrawal/METISSE/docs/source/acronyms_definitions.md

 ## Format files

 The format file contains information on how to read files, such as header location, important EEPs, and certain column names.
-The path to format file is provided through the metallicity file.
+The path to a format file is provided through the metallicity file.
 For more details see [](using_custom_input_tracks.md#format-controls).

 ## Fortran namelists